Junyao He

 Funded by The Courtauld Scholarship

-The PhD thesis centres on the production and political uses of portraits at the Qianlong court (r.
-1735-1795), seeking to explore how portraiture served the imperial Qing court as a technology of domination and articulated emerging visions of universal rulership in response to the growth of a culturally and ethnically pluralistic empire and the increasingly interconnected world of the early modern period.
+The PhD thesis centres on the production and political uses of portraits at the Qianlong court (1735-1795), seeking to explore how portraiture served the imperial Qing court as a technology of domination and articulated emerging visions of universal rulership in response to the growth of a culturally and ethnically pluralistic empire and the increasingly interconnected world of the early modern period.
 The thesis counters with past scholarship that read Qianlong court portraits either as aesthetically autonomous artworks or static containers of political messages without taking account of contextual peculiarities and actual function.
 Synthesising multilingual historical texts and looking closely the surviving portraits, the thesis reconstructs a dynamic view of the politics of portraiture and uncovers the court’s awareness of and avid participation in utilising portraiture to speak to transcultural audiences, within and without the heartland of the empire, in the contexts of commemoration, diplomacy, and ritual.

 Research Interests

-- Court art of the Qing empire (1645 – 1911), especially the High Qing era (ca. 1661 – 1799).
+• Visual and material cultures of the Qing empire (1645 – 1911), especially the High Qing era (ca. 1661 – 1799).

-- Imperial portraiture in late imperial China (11th – 20th centuries)
+• Portraiture of late imperial China (11th – 20th centuries)

-- Portraiture in transcultural contexts
+• Portraiture in transcultural and transregional contexts

-- Manchu studies
+• Manchu studies

 Education